Looking for the best book club books? I’ve got you covered.

 Experiencing the outside world for the first time, five-year-old Jack struggles to adapt.
 To him, their eleven-by-eleven-foot room was his world, where he was born, where he ate, slept, played, and learned.

-But Ma couldn’t keep him safe in there forever as his curiosity and her desperation both grew.
+But Ma couldn’t keep him safe in there forever as his curiosity and her desperation grew.

-What’s in it for you: A shocking, riveting tale of unconquerable love in gut-wrenching circumstances.
+What’s in it for you: A shocking, riveting book club book about unconquerable love in gut-wrenching circumstances

 The government is taken over by the oppressive Republic of Creed after the President and most of Congress are murdered in a staged terrorist attack.

-Despite the danger, she soon learns the intimate secrets of her oppressors, risking everything in hopes of ending this oppression.
+Despite the danger, she soon learns the intimate secrets of her oppressors, risking everything to end this oppression.

-What’s in it for you: One of the most powerful and widely read novels of our time.
+What’s in it for you: One of the most powerful and widely read book club books of our time

 Wealth, privilege, a handsome fiancé waiting for her in Baltimore, Avery Stafford’s life seems perfect.